-The Douglas Shire covers an area of 2,445km² from north of Ellis Beach in the south to the Bloomfield River in the north.
+The Douglas Shire covers an area of 2,445km² from Wangetti Beach in the south to the Bloomfield River in the north.

 Other principal urban centres include the beachside communities of Wonga Beach, Newell Beach and Cooya Beach.

 The remaining residents live in small, decentralised communities scattered along the 100km stretch of coast road; tucked into the rainforest or in small rural townships in the valleys of the Shire’s hinterland.